sharoncornelius/idpf-specification/idpf_specification.md

 <p>If L3L4P is set to zero or one of the flags below are set to 1 ,
-SW should not assume Device calculated checksums for any of the headers in the packet and should recalculate the checksums and SW should treat the "Xusm reports" field as invalid :</p>
+SW should not assume Device calculated checksums for any of the headers in the packet and should recalculate the checksums and SW should treat the "Xusm reports" field as invalid:</p>
 <ul>
 <li><blockquote>
 <p>IPV6EXADD</p>